Dolní Chvatliny: Administrative division

+Etymology

+At the time the settlement was founded, it consisted of a single settlement, and the name was used in the singular form, Chvatlina.
+The origin of the name is uncertain.
+It could have alluded to the behaviour of the local inhabitants and been derived from the Czech verbs chvátat ('to hurry') or uchvátit ('to seize'), but it could also have been the name of the first settler.
+After Dolní Chvatlina ('lower Chvatlina) and Horní Chvatlina ('upper Chvatlina') began to be distinguished, both the names changed to the plural form Chvatliny.

 Geography

 Dolní Chvatliny is located about 10 km southwest of Kolín and 39 km east of Prague.
 It lies in an agricultural landscape in the Upper Sázava Hills.
 The highest point is at 354 m above sea level.

 History

 The first written mention of Chvatliny, when Dolní Chvatliny and Horní Chvatliny have not yet been distinguished, is from 1250.
 Dolní Chvatliny and Horní Chvatliny have been distinguished since 1386.

 Transport

 There are no railways or major roads passing through the municipality.

 Sights

 The main landmark of Dolní Chvatliny is the Church of Saints Peter and Paul.
 It was built in the Empire style in 1814–1827.